Rajkot Bus Rapid Transit System: Plan

 Initially, 10.70 km-long stretch is constructed from Jamnagar crossroad to Gondal crossroad, covering 18 bus stops as part of Blue Corridor.
 Then, the work on 9.16 km-long stretch from Jamnagar Road to Morbi Road would be taken up.
-This would be followed by construction of 9.14 km Morbi-Gondal Road stretch, he said.
+This would be followed by the construction of a 9.14 km Morbi-Gondal Road stretch.

 The next two corridors Green and Red from Arvind Maniyar Nagar to Saurashtra University and Green Land Chowk to Saurashtra University would be taken up at a later stage.

-A fleet of 156 luxury buses will run on all the three corridors 70 blue, 25 green and 61 red.
+A fleet of 156 luxury buses will run on all three corridors 70 blue, 25 green, and 61 red.